-With 123DivorceMe you complete ALL the required Alabama specific forms and Marital Settlement Agreement online yourself without the cost of a lawyer.
-In less than 1 hour you can have your completed divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
-Instantly print your completed paperwork from your own computer, sign, and file for divorce today.
+With 123DivorceMe you complete ALL the required Alabama specific divorce forms and Marital Settlement Agreement online yourself without the cost of a lawyer.
+In less than 1 hour you can have your completed Alabama divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
+Instantly print your Alabama completed divorce paperwork online from your own computer, sign, and file for divorce today.

 You or your spouse must meet the Alabama residency requirements for the Circuit Court to have jurisdiction of your case.
 The requirements before filing your Complaint for Divorce (the document that initiates your divorce) are as follows:

 When the defendant is a nonresident, the plaintiff( other party) to the marriage must have been a bona fide resident of this state for six months next before the filing of the complaint.

 Complaints for divorce may be filed in the circuit court of the county in which the defendant resides, or in the circuit court of the county in which the parties resided when the separation occurred, or if the defendant is a nonresident, then in the circuit court of the county in which the plaintiff to the marriage resides.

 In order to use this service, you and your spouse must agree (or eventually agree) on getting the divorce.
 Your spouse's participation is minimal, being he or she will only have to sign a few documents and return them to you for filing with the court.

 The most common "uncontested" grounds for divorce in Alabama are:

 1. Incompatibility of temperament that the parties can no longer live together.

 2. Irretrievable breakdown of the marriage and that further attempts at reconciliation are impractical or futile and not in the best interests of the parties or family.